nkoster/telsse/README.md

 ## TELSSE

-This project demonstrates a simple implementation of a server-sent events (SSE) application with a terminal-like web interface, utilizing TailwindCSS for styling and Golang for the backend.
+This project implements a simple telnet + server-sent events (SSE) application with a terminal-like web interface, utilizing TailwindCSS for styling and Golang for the backend.
 The application serves a static website and maintains a telnet service for receiving messages, which are then broadcasted in real-time to connected web clients via SSE.